ZQuestClassic/ZQuestClassic/docs-www/old/ghost/docs/autoGhost.md

 :   ghost.zh's shadows will be used instead of built-in ones whenever possible.
     Set the number to 1 (yes) or 0 (no).

-AUTOGHOST_MIN_FFC
-AUTOGHOST_MAX_FFC
-:   Every scripted enemy uses at least one FFC.
-Set these to limit the range of
-    FFCs they will use automatically.
-Use these if you want to reserve some FFCs for other purposes.
-Both must be between 1 and 32.

-    !!! attention
-        If all FFCs in this range are in use when an enemy appears, the script won't be able to run, so you shouldn't limit the range more than necessary.

 AUTOGHOST_MIN_ENEMY_ID
 AUTOGHOST_MAX_ENEMY_ID
 :   These allow you to limit the range of enemy IDs that can be set up